-The Committee is composed of nine members to assure ready availability of hearing panels: A Chair and Co-Chairs (Director of Student Life) and Walker Hall, 2 faculty members, 2 athletic coaches, 2 activity sponsors, and 1 professional staff.
+The Committee is composed of nine members to assure ready availability of hearing panels: A Chair and Co-Chairs,Director of Student Life and Assistant Director of Student, two faculty members, two athletic coaches, two activity sponsors, and two professional staff.
 Faculty and staff are appointed annually by the Vice President for Academic Services, Vice President for Operations and Finance and the Dean of Students.